 Ashbee, Edward.
 The Right and the Recession.
 Manchester: Manchester University Press, 2015

 Beppe Grillo’s Five Star Movement.
 Organisation, Communication and Ideology.
 Edited by Filippo Tronconi.
 Abingdon: Routledge, 2015.
-Contents: Introduction, by Filippo Tronconi, 1-8 – Chapter 1.
+Contents: Introduction, by Filippo Tronconi, 1-8, full text and here – Chapter 1.
 Beppe Grillo and the Movimento 5 Stelle: A Brief History of a ‘Leaderist’ Movement with a Leaderless Ideology, by Rinaldo Vignati, 9-28 – Chapter 2.
 The Organization of the Movimento 5 Stelle: A Contradictory Party Model, by Rinaldo Vignati, 29-51 – Chapter 3.
 Between Blog, Social Networks and Territory: Activists and Grassroots Organization, by Maria Elisabetta Lanzone and Filippo Tronconi, 53-74 – Chapter 4.
 The Electoral Base: The ‘Political Revolution’ in Evolution, by Andrea Pedrazzani and Luca Pinto, 75-98 – Chapter 5.
 From ‘Citizens’ to Members of Parliament: The Elected Representatives in the Parliamentary Arena, by Luca Pinto and Andrea Pedrazzani, 99-126 – Chapter 6.
 An Internet-Fuelled Party?
 The Movimento 5 Stelle and the Web, Lorenzo Mosca, Cristian Vaccari and Augusto Valeriani, 127-152 – Chapter 7.
 The Movimento 5 Stelle and Social Conflicts: Between Symbiosis and Cooptation, by Lorenzo Mosca, 153-178 – Chapter 8.
 A Vote(r) Like Any Other?
 Exploring the Protest Component in the Vote for the Movimento 5 Stelle, Gianluca Passarelli and Dario Tuorto, 179-194 – Chapter 9.
 Beyond Protest: Issues and Ideological Inconsistencies in the Voters of the Movimento 5 Stelle, by Pasquale Colloca and Piergiorgio Corbetta, 195-212 – Chapter 10.
 Conclusion: The Organisational and Ideological Roots of the Electoral Success, by Filippo Tronconi, 213-230.
 Chapter abstracts.
-Introduction.

 Clark, Roland.
 Holy Legionary Youth: Fascist Activism in Interwar Romania.
 Ithaca: Cornell University Press, 2015

 Cultures of Post-War British Fascism.
 Edited by Nigel Copsey and John E. Richardson.
 London and New York: Routledge, 2015.
-Contents: Introduction, by Nigel Copsey, John E. Richardson, 1-7 — Chapter 1.
+Contents: Introduction, by Nigel Copsey, John E. Richardson, 1-7, full text and here — Chapter 1.
 Cultural Regeneration: Mosley and the Union Movement, by Janet Dack, 8-26 — Chapter 2.
 History and cultural heritage: The far right and the ‘Battle for Britain’, by Steven Woodbridge, 27-48 — Chapter 3.
 Cultures of space: Spatialising the National Front, by Thomas Linehan, 49-67 — Chapter 4.
 Securing the future of our race: Women in the culture of the modern-day BNP, by Martin Durham, 68-85 — Chapter 5.
 British neo-Nazi fiction: Colin Jordan’s Merrie England – 2000 and The Uprising, by Paul Jackson, 86-107 — Chapter 6.
 When popular culture met the far right: Cultural encounters with post-war British fascism, by Nigel Copsey, 108-127 — Chapter 7.
 Subcultural style: Fashion and Britain’s extreme right, by Emily Turner-Graham, 128-141 — Chapter 8.
 British, European and white: Cultural constructions of identity in post-war British fascist music, by Ryan Shaffer, 142-160 — Chapter 9.
 Nazi punks folk off: Leisure, nationalism, cultural identity and the consumption of metal and folk music, by Karl Spracklen, 161-176 — Chapter 10.
 The ‘cultic milieu’ of Britain’s ‘New Right’: Meta-political ‘fascism’ in contemporary Britain, by Graham Macklin, 177-201 — Chapter 11.
 ‘Cultural Marxism’ and the British National Party: A transnational discourse, by John E. Richardson, 202-226.
-Introduction.
 Chapter abstracts.

 Eurasianism and the European Far Right: Reshaping the Europe-Russia Relationship.
 Edited by Marlène Laruelle.
 Lanham: Lexington Books, 2015.
 Introduction: Marlene Laruelle – Chapter 1: Dangerous Liaisons?
 Eurasianism, European Far Right, and Putin’s Russia, Marlene Laruelle – Part I: Alexander Dugin’s Trajectory: Mediating European Far Right to Russia – Chapter 2: Alexander Dugin and the West European New Right, 1989-1994, Anton Shekhovtsov – Chapter 3: Moscow State University’s Department of Sociology and the Climate of Opinion in Post-Soviet Russia, Vadim Rossman – Part II: France, Italy, and Spain: Dugin’s European Cradles – Chapter 4: A Long-Lasting Friendship.
 Alexander Dugin and the French Radical Right, Jean-Yves Camus – Chapter 5: From Evola to Dugin: The Neo-Eurasianist Connection in Italy, Giovanni Savino – Chapter 6: Arriba Eurasia?
 The Difficult Establishment of Neo-Eurasianism in Spain, Nicolas Lebourg – Part III: Turkey, Hungary, and Greece: Dugin’s New Conquests – Chapter 7: “Failed Exodus”: Dugin’s Networks in Turkey, Vugar Imanbeyli – Chapter 8: Deciphering Eurasianism in Hungary: Narratives, Networks, and Lifestyles, Umut Korkut and Emel Akcali – Chapter 9: The Dawning of Europe and Eurasia?
 The Greek Golden Dawn and its Transnational Links, Sofia Tipaldou – Part IV: Conclusions: The European Far Right at Moscow’s Service? – Chapter 10: Far-Right Election Observation Monitors in the Service of the Kremlin’s Foreign Policy, Anton Shekhovtsov.